pakkONE/Portfolio-Project-3/README.md

 ## Lucid Chart
 ![This is the lucid chart for the project](docs/lucidchart.png)

-6. Flow chart (lucid chart)
-7. technology
-8. testing
+## Technology
+-

+## Testing
-   8.1 code validation / Python validator
+   - 8.1 code validation / Python validator
-   8.2 test cases (user story based with screenshots) / describe the steps I have taken to test 8.3 fixed bugs
+   - 8.2 test cases (user story based with screenshots) / describe the steps I have taken to test
+   - 8.3 fixed bugs

-9. Deployment
+## Deployment
-   9.1 via gitpod
+   - 9.1 via gitpod
-   9.2 via Heroku
+   - 9.2 via Heroku

-10. credits
+## Credits